Shawlenn/Shawlenn/README.md

 - 👀 I’m interested in web development & data analysis
 - 🌱 I’m currently learning about AI & ML Engineering
 - 💞️ I’m looking to collaborate on Java projects
-- 📫 You can visit my website at https://shawlennahar.com/ or reach me @shawlennahar@gmail.com
+- 📫 You can reach me at shawlennahar@gmail.com
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I'm excited about skydiving